buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcPortsAndWaterwaysDomain/Types/IfcMarineFacilityTypeEnum.md

 A type of vessel launch & recovery facility, where ships are lifted vertically out of the water on platforms connected to winches, then transferred horizontally to land based berths on rail, wheel or track systems.

 ### PORT
-A complex/facility for shipping and marine activities, this includes cargo, people and storage of vessels (marinas &amp; harbours).
+A complex/facility for shipping and marine activities, this includes cargo, people and storage of vessels (marinas & harbours).

 ### QUAY
 a facility for the mooring of vessels accompanied with the loading and unloading of cargo or passengers or the maintenance of vessels.